-Gerardo Martino is thought to be keen on bolstering the club's defence this summer, with Chelsea defender David Luiz linked with a potential move to Camp Nou after their interest in Paris Saint-Germain's Thiago Silva cooled, and Mascherano believes such investment could prove vital.
+Gerardo Martino is thought to be keen on bolstering the club's defense this summer, with Chelsea defender David Luiz linked with a potential move to Camp Nou after the team's interest in Paris Saint-Germain's Thiago Silva cooled, and Mascherano believes such investment could prove vital.

 "You always have to improve as much as possible.
 I understand it perfectly.
 The reality is we have suffered a lot in this position," he added.